 Electric Bike Assembly: How To Assemble Your Electric Bike

-Getting hold of your first electric bike can be exciting and nerve-cracking too!
+Assembling your electric bike can be exciting and nerve-cracking.
 Compared to a conventional bicycle, an electric bike comes with more components that make it a little more complex.
 Don’t get intimidated, though, because you’ve got all the things you need in the package, plus we’re here to guide you every step of the way!

 Before we officially start putting the parts together, make sure to open the box carefully, take the e-bike out, its components: charger, derailleur, toolset, pedals, etc., and most importantly, the user manual.
 Don’t get too excited, and remember to do this with caution.